shantanu778/hand_written_recognition_task_12/README.md

 ## Sliding Window

 This approach is also optional and not our best performing approach, however, we include it due to matters of completeness.
-For evaluating the accuracy of our pipeline please follow the stepts in the section 'Character segmentation using pretrained model'(#character-segmentation-using-pretrained-model) above.
+For evaluating the accuracy of our pipeline please follow the stepts in the section [Character segmentation using pretrained model](#character-segmentation-using-pretrained-model) above.

 Again, after downloading the pretrained classifier you can choose the classifier by the aforementioned flags.
 Example: